mobidic/knotAnnotSV/README.md

 # Output

-An AnnotSV html file is produced and ready to be displayed on a web browser (Firefox 81.0, Chrome 86.0.4240.75, Edge 83.0.478.54, IE 11, tested so far).
+With knotAnnotSV.pl, an AnnotSV html file is produced and ready to be displayed on a web browser (Firefox 81.0, Chrome 86.0.4240.75, Edge 83.0.478.54, IE 11, tested so far).
+With knotAnnotSV2XL.pl, an AnnotSV xlsm file is produced and ready to be displayed on a standard spreadsheet (tested on WPS-office_11.1.0.955, onlyoffice 6.3.0, Excel 2010).

 ### Color codes